rootstrap/tech-guides/python/cookiecutter-django.md

 If you want to check the Github Wokflow configuration please take a look at this [section](#github-workflow)

+A useful command could be `$ mypy .`, which shows you all the typing issues you have in all your Python files.

 ### Single-quotes
 > *Here at Rootstrap we prefer to use single-quoted strings over double quotes.
 For docstrings we use double quotes since the chance of writing a ' is higher in the documentation string of a class or a method.*
 >